Skip to content

 Referee: spawn monsters and open an encounter at a distance.

-Referee commands are legal in every mode, but the party must be standing in a dungeon with no encounter already open — encounters live on the dungeon grid.
+The party must be standing in a dungeon with no encounter already open — encounters live on the dungeon grid.
+Spawning is the one referee power a terminal session withholds: an encounter is play, and a session that has ended opens no new play state, so this is illegal in game_over and victory alike.
 Exactly one of count_dice or count_fixed is required.

 Modes